mungg/LINDA/README.md

 # LINDA: Unsupervised Learning to Interpolate in Natural Language Processing
+Author: Yekyung Kim, Seohyeong Jeong, Kyunghyun Cho

-Official PyTorch Implementation of LINDA | [Paper](https://arxiv.org/abs/2112.13969)
+Official PyTorch Implementation of LINDA | [Paper](https://arxiv.org/abs/2112.13969) This work is done at and belongs to AIRS Company
 * * *

 ![LINDA](architecture_2.png)